m-mohammad25/next.js-school-management-dashboard/README.md

 - **React-Calendar** and **React-Big-Calendar** for displaying beatiful caledars

 I'm currently developing this dashboard to make it fetch real data using **Prisma** from **PostgeSQL** database already which I have deployed using **Docker**

-You can watch a live version of this project by clicking [here](https://next-js-school-management-dashboard.vercel.app)